Charlottekh/Charlottekh.github.io/cmdline_course.md

 In addition to all this, I also made my CV on Overleaf.
 It can be viewed on the Homepage.

+I have never worked on a GitHub page this extensively before and hadn't really used Markdown before.
+It's nice to see the project progress and to create a final product.

 All in all, you familiarize yourself with a lot things during this course.